 As an international human rights activist, since 1990, Mandy Sanghera has been supporting victims and survivors of honour-based violence and cultural abuse such as female genital mutilation, and forced marriages.
 At present, she is currently working with the European Parliament on forced marriages, to prepare a report based on the information from the 28 EU Member States and the selected associated countries.

-Cherrie Ragunton is a registered psychometrician in the Philippines and a psychologist at Interspect Training Services.
+Owing to her expertise in counselling, Cherrie Ragunton, RPm has appeared in CNN Philippines several times.
+Cherrie is a registered psychometrician in the Philippines and behavioural specialist at Interspect Training Services.
 She earned her master’s degree in psychology from the Polytechnic University of the Philippines and soon after she taught at Our Lady of Fatima University and Central Colleges of the Philippines.
-She is a member of Philippine Association for Counsellor Education, Research and Supervision (PACERS), and of American Psychological Association.
+She is a member of the American Psychological Association and of the Philippine Association for Counsellor Education, Research and Supervision (PACERS.
 More recently, she was one of the speakers at International Conference in Counselling Psychology held in Osaka Japan last October 2017.
-Owing to her expertise, Cherrie has appeared in CNN Philippines several times.

 Self-Compassion and Mindfulness for Helping Professionals